sonots/rack-ltsv_logger/README.md

 <img src="doc/x_runtime.png" alt="x_runtime" width="50%" height="50%"/>

-The Completed Time which rails default logger shows does not include routing time, and elapsed time on rack middleware layers, and so on.
+The Completed Time, which the default logger of rails shows, does not include the routing time, and the elapsed time on rack middleware layers.
 To measure the processing time accurately, it is necessary to insert a rack middleware at the head of rack middleware stacks.